WHAT ARE YOUR FEES?

 I am not here to judge.
-I am here to listen with empathy.
+I am here to listen with compassion.
 My job is to tune into whatever is concerning you so we can identify your goals for therapy and collaborate on improving your mental health.
 I’m here to help you cope with pain, sadness, and regret, and to uproot toxic shame.
 Together we will work on finding new perspectives on old problems so that you can make informed choices about your life.
-Clients have often reflected on how our work together has helped them find hope, agency, self-worth, and self-acceptance.
+Clients have often reflected on how our work together has helped them find hope, agency, self-worth, and self-love.

 WHAT IS TRAUMA THERAPY?

 I have had several clients come to me wondering about trauma therapy.
 To understand trauma therapy, it helps to have a definition of trauma.
 Trauma is the experience of severe psychological, emotional, and physical distress in response to a disturbing or life-threatening event.
 Trauma can be a one-time event, a series of events over time, or a set of enduring conditions (complex trauma, racial trauma, oppression).